sivginirmak/matrix-reconstruction-with-implicit-neural-representations/section_notes/05-experiment-runs.md

 Run experiment!&#x20;

-Use experiments/some\_examples.py as reference for code
+Use experiments/some\_examples.py as implementation reference

 # Experiment Runs